andreafabrizi/DNSProxy/README.md

 ## Caching answers in the network

-DNS cache is populated with standard HTTP answers provided by the remote webservice (which in turn uses PHP headers in nslookup.php to influence such caching accordingly).
+DNS cache is populated with standard HTTP answers provided by the remote webservice (which in turn uses headers from nslookup-doh.php to influence such caching accordingly).
 A local caching-only proxy (on any LAN address for example) will help caching HTTP 304 "Not Modified" answers.
 DNS answers will come back in matter of milliseconds, after the first recursive resolution done eventually on the remote webservice...